Future retail growth and profitability depend on sustainable supply chains

 - While consumers may still unwittingly prop up unsustainable practices with their wallets, this is changing quickly

-- While it may be difficult to change the behavior of your logistics providers (or force them to upgrade their fleets) — you can optimize your POs and order frequency to minimize unnecessary emissions (while saving exorbitant amounts on shipping)
+- While it may be difficult to change the behaviour of your logistics providers (or force them to upgrade their fleets) — you can optimize your POs and order frequency to minimize unnecessary emissions (while saving exorbitant amounts on shipping)

 - While your merchandisers may insist on new, short-lived designs every season — you can more accurately predict sell-through and minimize material waste, overstocks, and shipping-related emissions of moving thousands of new SKUs through the supply chain every few months